 Exemptions for Four States, Certain Sports

-Furthermore, it contains specific carve-outs for other forms of betting that were already widespread at the time and for gaming activities occurring on designated Native American lands:
+Furthermore, it contained specific carve-outs for other forms of betting that were already widespread at the time and for gaming activities occurring on designated Native American lands:

 Effects of Full Repeal of PASPA

-Due to its far-reaching restrictions, a Supreme Court decision that declares PASPA wholly unconstitutional would theoretically unshackle the remainder of the country with respect to at least considering the implementation of sports betting.
+Due to its far-reaching restrictions, the Supreme Court decision that declares PASPA wholly unconstitutional unshackles the remainder of the country with respect to at least considering the implementation of sports betting.

-To that end, 16 states have already introduced or reintroduced legislation in 2018 to legalize and regulate sports betting in the event of such a decision.
+To that end, more than 20 states have already introduced or reintroduced legislation to legalize and regulate sports betting.
 The flurry of activity is the culmination of a flurry of activity that had been progressively building since 2016.
 That year, five states – California, Delaware, New Jersey, New York and Pennsylvania – pioneered sports betting legalization bills as New Jersey was in the midst of their final appeal prior to successfully attempting to take their case to the Supreme Court.